PEMIDI/real-time-chat-app/README.md

 **Acknowledgments**
 ---------------

-This project uses the following open-source libraries:
+This project uses the following open-source libraries, you can use any library to develop this app:

 * `redis`: a Python client for Redis
-* `hiredis`: a Python client for Redis that uses the Hiredis parser

 I hope this helps Let me know if you have any questions or need further assistance.